 Cresco currently directly derives a substantial portion of its revenues from the cannabis industry in certain U.S. states, which industry is illegal under U.S. Federal Law.
-As of September 30, 2019, the Company is directly involved (through licensed subsidiaries) in both the adult-use and medical cannabis industry in the states of Illinois, Pennsylvania, Ohio, Arizona, Maryland, and California, as permitted within such states under applicable state law which states have regulated such industries, and is currently operating in New York as of October 8, 2019.
-Cresco is currently in the process of acquiring businesses and investments which would allow the Company to directly participate in the adult-use and medical cannabis industry in the states of Massachusetts, Nevada, and Utah, as permitted within such states under applicable state law and which states have regulated such industries.
+As of December 31, 2019, the Company is directly involved (through licensed subsidiaries) in both the adult-use and medical cannabis industry in the states of Illinois, Pennsylvania, Ohio, Arizona, Maryland, California, Massachusetts and New York as permitted within such states under applicable state law which states have regulated such industries.